IanBoyanZhang/MasteringRTOS/README.md

 It is created at the lowest priority to ensure it does not use any CPU time if there are higher priority application tasks in the ready state

 [Tasks Idletask](https://www.hackster.io/Niket/tasks-idletasks-freertos-tutorial-7-42126c)

+Some facts about idle task

+- It is a lowest priority task which is automatically created when the scheduler is started

+- The idle task is responsible for freeing memory allocated by the RTOS to tasks that have been deleted

+- When there are no task running, idle task will always run on the CPU

+- You can give an application hook function in the idle task to send the CPU to lower mode when there are no useful tasks are executing

+##### Idle Task hook function

+- Idle task hook function implements a callback from idle task to your application

+- You have to enable the idle task hook function feature by setting this config item `configUSE_TICK_HOOK` to 1 within FreeRTOSConfig.h

+- Then implement the below function in your application `void vApplicationIdleHook(void)`

+- Whenever idle task is allowed to run, your hook function will get called, where you can do some useful stuffs like sending the MCU to lower mode to save power

+##### Timer Services Task (Timer_svc)

+- This is also called as timer daemon task

+- The timer daemon task deals with "Software timers"

+- This task is created automatically when the scheduler is started and if `configUSE_TIMER = 1` in FreeRTOSConfig.h

+- The RTOS uses this daemon to manage FreeRTOS software timers and nothing else

+- If you don't use software timers in your FreeRTOS application then you need to use this Timer daemon task.
+For that just make `configUSE_TIMERS = 0` in FreeRTOSConfig.h

+- All software timer callback functions execute in the context of the time daemon task